smolak/ts-2/docs/DESIGN.md

 ## Project Overview

-**LinkDeck** is a social bookmarking platform that allows users to save, categorize, and share URLs with a social feed system.
-Users can follow other users, like shared URLs, and organize their bookmarks into categories.
+**LinkDeck** is a social bookmarking platform that allows users to save, tag, and share URLs with a social feed system.
+Users can follow other users, like shared URLs, and organize their bookmarks with tags.
 The platform includes both a web application and a browser extension for easy URL sharing.

 ### Core Value Proposition

 - **Social Bookmarking**: Save and organize URLs with social features
 - **Content Discovery**: Follow users and discover interesting content through feeds
 - **Easy Sharing**: Browser extension for one-click URL sharing
-- **Categorization**: Organize URLs into custom categories
+- **Tagging**: Organize URLs with custom tags
 - **Social Interaction**: Like, follow, and interact with other users' content

 ### Target Users